JACoders/OpenJK/README.md

 # OpenJK

-OpenJK is an effort by the JACoders group to maintain and improve the game engines on which the Jedi Academy (JA) and Jedi Outcast (JO) games run on.
-This project does not attempt to rebalance or otherwise modify core gameplay.
+OpenJK is an effort by the JACoders group to maintain and improve the game engines on which the Jedi Academy (JA) and Jedi Outcast (JO) games run on, while maintaining *full backwards compatibility* with the existing games. *This project does not attempt to rebalance or otherwise modify core gameplay*.

 Our aims are to:
 * Improve the stability of the engine by fixing bugs and improving performance.
 * Provide a clean base from which new JO and JA code modifications can be made.
 * Make available this engine to more operating systems.
-To date, we have successfully ported the JO/JA engine to Linux and OS X.
+To date, we have ports on Linux and OS X.

-Currently, the only stable portion of this project is the Jedi Academy multiplayer code, with the single player code in a reasonable state.
+Currently, the most stable portion of this project is the Jedi Academy multiplayer code, with the single player code in a reasonable state.

 Rough support for Jedi Outcast single player is also available, however this should be considered heavily work in progress.
 This is not currently actively worked on or tested.
 OpenJK does not have Jedi Outcast multiplayer support.